Erotemic/shitspotter/README.rst

 Dataset Statistics:

-* Most images only show a single poop, but other images
+* Most images only show a single poop, but other images have multiple.
 * As of 2021-11-11 I've collected 1935 pictures with "798" before/after/(maybe negative) groups of images.
-There are roughtly 457 paired-groups and 333 triple-groups.
+* There are roughly 457 paired-groups and 333 triple-groups.
 (Based only on counts, grouping has not happened yet).

 Annotation Process